connectedacademy/talkingpictures/course/content/en/class2/info.md

 published: true
 content_type: title
 optional: false
-title: Interpretation
+title: Evidence
-description: This week we explore framing and composition.
+description: Learning about the role of evidence in telling your story
 ---